Redland Sub-Arterial Road, Mount Gravatt Capalaba Road to Tingalpa Creek, widening, business case

 • Redland Sub-Arterial Road (from Mount Gravatt-Capalaba Road to Tingalpa Creek)

-The planning projects are working to identify improvements that once funded and delivered, will ensure the corridors can accommodate the needs of all transport users as they make safe and reliable journeys along these key corridors.
+The planning projects are working to identify improvements that once funded and delivered, will ensure the corridors can accommodate the needs of all transport users.

 Benefits